Almost a century ago, the story of Mary Poppins and the Match-Man was published for the first time – in Christchurch’s afternoon newspaper, The Sun.

 After finishing school, Lindy gained work as a typist at the Australia Gas Light Company to support the family.
 However, a career as an actor or dancer remained in her sights.

 Pamela Travers the Actress

-In the early 1920s, Lindy – now calling herself Pamela Travers – gained work as an actress with the Allan Wilkie Shakespearean Company and it was this that brought her to New Zealand on tour in 1922.
+In the early 1920s, Lindy – now calling herself Pamela Travers – gained work as an actress with the Allan Wilkie Shakespearean Company.
+It was as an actor that Travers came to New Zealand on tour in 1922.
 Allan Wilkie believed that “the keenest and most appreciative houses” for his work were to be experienced in Dunedin and Christchurch.
-It was therefore in Christchurch he choose to open his first New Zealand tour in 15 months.
+It was Christchurch he chooses to open his first New Zealand tour in 15 months.

-On 16th September, at the Theatre Royal, the season opened with King John followed by The Merchant of Venice in which Pamela acted with “ease and daintiness” in the part of Nerissa.
-The weekly line up continued with Hamlet, A Midsummer Night’s Dream with Travers as a ‘bright, agile, vivacious Titania’, Macbeth and The Merry Wives of Windsor.
+On 16th September, at the Theatre Royal, his season opened with King John.
+The Merchant of Venice followed in which Pamela acted with “ease and daintiness” in the part of Nerissa.
+The weekly line up continued with Hamlet, A Midsummer Night’s Dream – in which Travers was described as a ‘bright, agile, vivacious Titania’ – Macbeth and The Merry Wives of Windsor.